-7. STATUS AND CONFIGURATION REGISTERS
+STATUS AND CONFIGURATION REGISTERS 7.

-Three Status/Configuration Registers and Extended Address Register are provided for W25Q512NW.
+Three Status and Configuration Registers are provided for W25Q256JW.
 The Read Status Register-1/2/3 instructions can be used to provide status on the availability of the flash memory array, whether the device is write enabled or disabled, the state of write protection, Quad SPI setting, Security Register lock status, Erase/Program Suspend status, output driver strength, power-up and current Address Mode.
-The Write Status Register instruction can be used to configure the device write protection features, Quad SPI setting, Security Register OTP locks, Hold/Reset functions, output driver strength and power-up Address Mode.
-Write access to the Status Register is controlled by the state of the non-volatile Status Register Protect bits (SRP, SRL), the Write Enable instruction, and during Standard/Dual SPI operations, the /WP pin.
-The Extended Address Register stores the 4th Byte Address (most significant byte) in 3-Byte Address mode operation to access the full 256Mb address range.
+The Write Status Register instruction can be used to configure the device write protection features.
+Quad SPI setting.
+Security Register OTP locks functions, output driver strength and power-up Address Mode, Write access to the Status Register is controlled by the state of the non-volatile Status Register Lock bits (SRL), the Write Enable instruction, and during Standard/Dual SPI operations.

-7.1 Status Registers.
+7.1 Status Registers